-WHOI Academic Programs Office: The Academic Programs Office is responsible for administrative details in regards to student registration, stipend support, housing, WHOI-MIT interactions, etc. The Academic Programs Office should be kept informed by copies of relevant memoranda or notices of all student progress reports, examination notices and results, advisor assignments, and any actions that pertain to a student's progress in the program.
-Copies of Thesis Proposals should be sent to the Academic Programs Office.
-All students' official records are kept in the Academic Programs Office and Department Office at MIT.
+WHOI Academic Programs Office: The Academic Programs Office is responsible for administrative details in regards to student registration, stipend support, housing, WHOI-MIT interactions, etc. The Academic Programs Office should be kept informed by copies of relevant memoranda or notices of all student progress reports, examination notices and results, advisor assignments, and any actions that pertain to a student's programs Office.
+All students' official records are kept in the Academic Programs Office at MIT.
 The Academic Programs Office will take care of copying the materials and forwarding them to the appropriate MIT department.
 The Vice President for Academic Programs and Dean directs the Joint Program from Woods Hole.
 Other staff in the WHOI Academic Programs Office that can provide assistance are the Associate Dean, the Registrar, the Graduate Admissions and Student Affairs Officer, the Executive Assistant to the Dean, and the Housing Coordinator.